Irving Berlin, Isaiah Berlin: Churchill’s Mistaken Identity

 N.B.

-There is confusion about which song Irving Berlin told Churchill was his greatest work.
+There is confusion about which work Irving Berlin told Churchill was his greatest.
 Since Fishman is the least reliable source among these four and White Christmas such a classic, I buy John Plumpton’s version.

 Related content